 Background of Oman Dress Code

-Oman is a Muslim country in the Middle East, whose traditions and values are reflected in the way men and women dress until today.
+Oman is a Muslim country in the Middle East, where traditions and values are reflected in the way men and women dress.
 The dress code for both genders is very conservative and might seem a little bewildering at first.
 However, the large employment migration from countries like India and Bangladesh as well as the inflow of Western expats bring a balanced mix into the overall appearance of people on the streets.

 Omani people are very friendly and accepting, and you won’t feel uncomfortable at all if you comply to a number of simple rules in your attire.

 What is the Oman dress code?

 The Omani way of dressing is Muslim conservative.
 The national Omani dress for men is an ankle-length collarless robe with long long sleeves, called a dishdasha, and a little hat that usually comes in white and has a variety of beautiful embroidery.
 Omani women traditionally wear a long often black sirwal and headscarf (hijab).